Unpaid work: Data

 The most commonly used method for measuring unpaid domestic labor is through the collection of time-use surveys.
 These surveys attempt to evaluate how much time is spent providing different services, such as time spent in the workforce versus time spent on unpaid domestic work, such as cooking.
 Sarah Gammage conducted time use surveys in Guatemala to measure time spent doing unpaid domestic work within households and between family members.
 In this study, Gammage found women completed approximately 70% of all unpaid domestic work within a household.
 Similarly, Debbie Budlenger conducted time use surveys across six countries and found women in each country conducted the majority of the unpaid domestic work each day.
-The results of her findings are summarized in the chart below:

 In a different time use survey, Liangshu Qi and Xiao-yuan Dong found that, in China men complete an average of 58 minutes of unpaid work a day compared to the 139 minutes of unpaid work a day that women complete.

 Time-series data collected by the United Nations Statistics Division from 2000 to 2015 directly support the claim that women undertake more than half of household domestic labor all over the world.
 The largest discrepancy between female and male time-use is in developing countries.
 The data was collected through a 24-hour diary and then averaged over seven days across 80 countries.
 In the top ten are three Scandinavian countries (in order from lowest discrepancy in time-use to highest): Sweden, Norway, Denmark, Netherlands and Finland.
 Out of all the countries included in the data set, Sweden had the smallest discrepancy between female and male time use with a difference of 3.33 hours out of a full day.